 Location: Grainger Hall, UW-Madison

-**The summer offering of this course can be taken as a standalone course, or as part of the Learning to Lead Series.
+This course can be taken as a standalone course, or as part of the Learning to Lead Series.
 By registering for the full series (3 courses), participants will save 15% off of their registration fee.
+Must register for all three courses in the same semester & transaction.

 Registration policy: Payment will be required at time of registration.
 You must have either a credit card or valid UW-Madison funding string to be able to register.